edjusted/update-do-not-airlock-checklist/README.md

 # Introduction
 If you play Star Trek Timelines, there is a Google Sheets tool available called the [Do Not Airlock checklist](https://forum.disruptorbeam.com/stt/discussion/15561/do-not-airlock-checklist-thread-4/p1).

-These scripts are for people who use that Google Sheet and make it easy to import/copy over your info from your old Sheet to the new one when there's an update.
+If you use that Google Sheet, these scripts make it easy to import/copy over your info from your old Sheet to the new one when there's an update.

 # Usage/Installation